The Value of Interaction in Data Intelligence: Cost-benefit of HCI

 \section{Cost-benefit of HCI}

 Chen and J\"{a}nicke raised a similar question about display space utilization \cite{Chen:2010:TVCG} when they discovered that quantitatively the better utilization of the display space did not correlate to the better visual design.
-While they did identify the implication of visualization and interaction upon the mathematical proof of DPI as discussed in Section \ref{sec:Intro}, the effectiveness and efficiency of visualization was not addressed until 2016 when Chen and Golan proposed their information-theoretic metric for analysing the cost-benefit of data intelligence processes \cite{Chen:2016:TVCG}.
-As HCI plays a valuable role in almost all nontrivial data intelligence workflows, we hereby use this metric to address the question about the cost-benefit of HCI.
+While they did identify the implication of visualization and interaction upon the mathematical proof of DPI as discussed in Section \ref{sec:Intro}, the effectiveness and efficiency of visualization was not addressed until 2016 when Chen and Golan proposed their information-theoretic measure for analyzing the cost-benefit of data intelligence processes \cite{Chen:2016:TVCG}.
+As HCI plays a valuable role in almost all nontrivial data intelligence workflows, we hereby use this measure to address the question about the cost-benefit of HCI.

-The \emph{cost-benefit metric} by Chen and Golan considers three abstract measures that summarize a variety of factors that may influence the effectiveness and efficiency of a data intelligence workflow or individual machine- or human-centric processes in the workflow.
-The general formulation is:
+The \emph{cost-benefit measure} by Chen and Golan considers three abstract measures that summarize a variety of factors that may influence the effectiveness and efficiency of a data intelligence workflow or individual machine- or human-centric processes in the workflow.
+Recently Chen et al. proposed an improvement to the original formula by replacing the unbounded divergence term with an bounded one \cite{Chen:2022:E1,Chen:2022:E2}.
+In this work, we adopt this new formula, which is: